If you are:

 - feeling desperate and hopeless

-- worried you might hurt yourself or someone else, or attempt suicide
+- worried you might hurt yourself or someone else, or are having suicidal thoughts

 - alone with no one to talk to

 - the means to hurt yourself or someone else (e.g. pills or a weapon)

 Please get help immediately!
 Please do one of the following:

 If you need to talk to someone, but are not in crisis, check out other ways that you can get help!

 When you call 911, tell them exactly where you are calling from so they can come and talk to you.

 Okay, you are in a really bad spot.
 But coming to this page is good.
 Remember that you are doing the right thing by reaching out for help.
 You deserve to feel better and get the help you need.

 Even if you have already harmed yourself it's not too late to turn this around.